-I currently manage the network for a number of automotive web sites that provides research tools for consumers on both new and used vehicles, and dealer services such as lead generation and delivery.
+I currently manage the network for a number of large and well-known automotive web sites that provide research tools for consumers on both new and used vehicles, and dealer services such as lead generation, aggregation, and delivery.

 Visitors to generalnetworkerror.com come from across the globe.